yosbelms/cor-ide-support/README.md

 # Contributing

-> We need help !

-If you want to make a new highlighter or improve one of the existents, please clone the [repo](https://github.com/yosbelms/cor-ide-support), add your new highlighter or improve one of the existing, then make a pull request.
-There is some useful info below to start making your favorite IDE/Text Editor highlighter of [Cor](http://yosbelms.github.io/cor) syntax.
+You can collaborate by making new a highlighter or improving an existing, please clone the [repo](https://github.com/yosbelms/cor-ide-support), add your contribution and make a pull request.
+There is some useful lists below to start getting into [Cor](http://yosbelms.github.io/cor) syntax.

 ## Keywords